exakat/exakat-docs/Reference/Rules/Classes/DontUnsetProperties.rst

   Don't unset properties.
 They would go undefined, and raise warnings of undefined properties, even though the property is explicitly defined in the original class.

 When getting rid of a property, assign it to `null`.
 This keeps the property defined in the object, yet allows existence check without errors.
+This analysis works on properties and `static <https://www.php.net/manual/en/language.oop5.static.php>`_ properties.
+It also reports magic properties being unset.

+Thanks for `Benoit Burnichon <https://twitter.com/BenoitBurnichon>`_ for the original idea.

 .. code-block:: php